 Why not make these sweetcorn fritters spicy?

-You know I love spicy foods and one way of livening up this simple fritters recipe is to add some chilli heat.
+You know I love spicy foods and one way of livening up these simple corn fritters recipe is to add some chilli heat.
 If you like jalapenos then why not add a few?
 Alternatively you could add a little freshly sliced chilli pepper.

 If you don't want too much heat but love spices then why not add some spices?
 I love a little curry powder in my fritters.